project-codeflare/ibm-ray-config/README.md

 # Ray VPC allocator / Configuration Generator For IBM VPC

-`ibm-ray-config` is a CLI tool that seamlessly allocates and registers VPC resources, such as: subnets, gateways, ips, ssh keys and security groups rules to generate Ray configuration files for IBM VPC.
+`ibm-ray-config` is a CLI tool that seamlessly allocates and registers VPC resources (such as: subnets, gateways, ips, ssh keys and security groups rules), to generate Ray configuration files and executables for IBM VPC.

 ## Setup

-The tool has been mostly tested with Ubuntu 18.04/20.04 and Fedora 35, but should work with most Linux systems.
+The tool has been mostly tested with Ubuntu 20.04/22.04 and Fedora 35/37, but should work on most Linux systems.
 Requirements: `ssh-keygen` utility installed:
 ```
 sudo apt install openssh-client